mimi-petra13/Colmar-Academy/README.md

 # Colmar-Academy
-This is the capston project for Code Academy.
+This is the capston project of Code Academy.